tip-org/tools-paper/paper.md

 inside the systems have some similarities and we expect there to be fruitful exchange of ideas between them.

-Monomorphisation has also been used as an optimisation technique in compiling functional languages [@Oliva97fromml].
+Monomorphisation has also been used to optimise functional programs [@Oliva97fromml].
 A similar algorithm to ours is formalised in [@Li08trustedsource].
 That algorithm does not need to consider polymorphic recursion or lemmas and is thus complete.

 # Future work and discussion {#future}